Al Duhail Al Nassr Tickets Purchase Venue And Time Modified

 Doha, Qatar: Qatari club Al Duhail announced that it would be modifying both the venue and hours fans could purchase tickets for its highly anticipated November 7 clash versus Saudi club Al Nassr due to large demand for the tickets.

-Al Duhail announced that tickets would be sold at the Abdullah bin Khalifa stadium (Gates 3 and 4) in purchase will be divided among two time periods.
+Al Duhail announced that tickets, priced at QR50, QR100 and QR200, will be sold at the Abdullah bin Khalifa stadium (Gates 3 and 4) at two time slots.

 Al Duhail and Al Nassr will face off in the AFC's Asian Champions League (ACL) Group E return leg in Doha, having met in Riyadh, in Saudi Arabia on October 24, with the Saudi outfit besting the hard-fighting Qatari one 4-3 and climbing to the top of the group.